Meet Our Residents

 Dr. Slowey is delighted to have the the chance to train at both OHSU and Kaiser Permanente, and to serve the local community as a family medicine physician.
 He loves that the practice of family medicine allows him to develop long-term relationships with his patients, and is committed to listening, learning, and working to help them live the happiest, healthiest lives possible.

-He and his wife live in Northwest Portland, and have two small dogs who are actually quite friendly, so long as you are not a squirrel.
-In their spare time, they all enjoy being outside as much as possible, although the dogs are sometimes a bit wimpy about the rain.
 Dr. Slowey particularly enjoys hiking, biking, camping, and snowboarding, and feels very lucky to live in a place that's so beautiful and adventure-friendly.
 When he is stuck indoors, he enjoys reading (mostly fiction, although he's trying to branch out), and cooking interesting new meals (with a wide variation in success).

 Nathan Andrews, MD